Baobab-Prince/Pay-Teachers-More/README.md

 # Pay-Teachers-More

- The purpose of this project is to balance out some of the negativity and bring awareness to some of the issues teachers face.
+ The purpose of this project is to bring awareness to some of the issues teachers face, and balance out some of the negative sentiment that are constantly hurled their way. ❤️